-(d) Licensees with licenses for land disposal facilities in effect on [insert date THAT IS 1 YEAR AFTER THE DATE OF PUBLICATION IN THE FEDERAL REGISTER] shall comply with the requirements of paragraphs (a), (b), and (c) of this section at the next license renewal or by [insert date THAT IS 6 YEARS AFTER THE DATE OF PUBLICATION IN THE FEDERAL REGISTER], whichever comes first.
+(d) Licensees with licenses for land disposal facilities in effect on the effective date of this subpart shall comply with the requirements of paragraphs (a), (b), and (c) of this section at the next license renewal or within 5 years of the effective date of this subpart, whichever comes first.

 (e) For license applicants, the waste acceptance criteria will be incorporated into the facility license.
-For licensees with licenses for land disposal facilities in effect on [insert date THAT IS 1 YEAR AFTER THE DATE OF PUBLICATION IN THE FEDERAL REGISTER], upon Commission approval and if otherwise consistent with applicable State and Federal law, the NRC will issue an amendment to the license incorporating the waste acceptance criteria in to the existing license.
+For licensees with licenses for land disposal facilities in effect on the effective date of this subpart, upon Commission approval and if otherwise consistent with applicable State and Federal law, the NRC will issue an amendment to the license incorporating the waste acceptance criteria in to the existing license.